Crossing of the San Antonio & Aransas Pass Railway, the Houston Belt & Terminal Railroad, and the International & Great Northern Railroad

 Above: The 1925 Sanborn Fire Insurance Map of Houston shows a structure located along Walker Ave. on the west side of the diamond near a "Pipe Storage" area for "Horton

 & Horton Building Contractors".
 Under magnification (at right), the map reveals the structure to be a two-story "Signal Tower".
 Note that Walker Ave. was never paved at

 Tower 84 and appears to have hosted the rail line, and nothing else, in this vicinity.
-The paved street does exist northwest and
+The paved street does exist further away from Tower 84.

-Tower 84 Area Satellite Image
+Tower 84 Area Satellite Image, Annotated

-Below: A recent bird's eye view from roughly the same angle as above shows that the SA&AP tracks are long
+Below: A bird's eye view from roughly the same angle as above shows that the SA&AP tracks are long

 gone.
 The Waddell's Warehouse building remains, although the sign on the wall has changed.
 In 2009, the